By Erik Marcus

 Recently, a more advanced electric stove technology has emerged based on induction (as opposed to hot electric coils that impart heat through conduction).
 Induction stoves are vastly superior to conventional electric stoves, and I even prefer them to gas stoves.
 When it comes to quickly being able to change temperatures, induction stoves are nearly as responsive as gas.
 Plus they’re far safer, and they’re much easier to keep clean.

 Gaining competence with a chef’s knife is fundamental to almost everything you do in the kitchen.
 It’s a skill that takes time and practice.
 Becoming truly skilled with a chef’s knife requires about as much practice as getting halfway decent at hitting a golf or tennis ball.
-If you’ve been cooking for a while and then watch a professional chef go to work doing something as basic as chopping an onion, you’ll probably be amazed by the level of skill on display.
+If you’ve been cooking for a while and then watch a professional chef go to work doing something as basic as chopping an onion, you’ll no doubt be amazed by the level of skill on display.

 Luckily, you’ve got an asset that yesterday’s aspiring chefs didn’t: YouTube videos.
 YouTube features tons of kitchen tutorials and a great place to start is this one that showcases basic knife skills.